chris-schmitz/branch-github-exercise/Readme.md

 Here's my submission for the Branch Coding Exercises.
 I spent probably 3 or 4 hours on it.
 There are aspects of the codebase that I would or may change given more time or if it was a real project, but I think this should give an idea of my normal approach.

+I built this API in the typical springboot MVC style with a couple of additional libraries to support things like caching, a feign client for abstracting the API calls, json serialization/deserialization.
+The exercise didn't call for a repository layer but if it did I would also want to outfit the codebase with [test containers](https://testcontainers.com/) so I could do repository tests firing against real datastores.

+For the testing I like to test:

+- The web layer, just the API calls and contracts
+- The service layer
+- The repository layer (when we have a data store)
+- The integration layer, basically everything from the controller down

+I tend to work in that order as well, and I talk about that more in detail below.

 ## Up and running

 > [!IMPORTANT]